 On the first night I was in Paris I went out to the Arc De Triomphe (photos later).
 I could see the Eiffel Tower all lit up, so I walked in that direction until I found it.
 I went to the top, and the views were superb.
 However it was freezing cold at the top.
 The wind was about 15 knots and with the temp around -2 my hands became painful after a couple of minutes taking photos.
 Later I was buying something and my fingers wouldn’t work to get the right notes out of my wallet!

 I am near Birmingham for a few days and went into the city centre to look around.
 Here is an image from a shopping centre.
-(I MUST go in on Monday and get a pass – but the security guard didn’t ask me to delete the photos I had taken).

 I went up to Oxford today – the weather was dreary with constant drizzle.
 Somehow since I was last in this part of the world those in charge of these classic buildings seem to have got the idea that either people with nice cameras are either terrorists or that they intend to make money out of their photographs and that they would like a share of that.
 So in place after place they let people take photos with their iPhones, but took one look at me and said “you must apply for permission to use that in here”.